Synkied/traefik-docker/README.md

 # Usage

-- Clone this repository to your server.
+- Clone this repository on your server.
 - Create a docker network on your server: `docker network create traefik-proxy`
-- Edit your projects `docker-compose.yml` files to use this new network.
+- Edit your projects `docker-compose.yml` files to use this new network, like so:

 ```
 services: